 Management is required to make certain estimates when determining the fair value of share option awards, and the number of awards that are expected to vest.
-These estimates affect the amount recognized as share-based compensation in the Company's consolidated statement of comprehensive loss.
+These estimates affect the amount recognized as share-based compensation in the Company's consolidated statements of comprehensive income or loss.